Are Coconut Products Low FODMAP?

 Coconut flour is a by-product of coconut milk production (2 15).

-Coconut flour has been tested by both Monash University and FODMAP Friendly and it is high FODMAP.
-The FODMAP Friendly app shows that coconut flour is high FODMAP for sorbitol at a 3 tablespoon serve (FODMAP Friendly, 2016).
-In large serving sizes coconut flour contains high levels of GOS, fructan and excess fructose content as well as sorbitol.
+Coconut flour has been tested by Monash University and it is high FODMAP.
+Testing shows that coconut flour can containg high levels of excess frutose, fructans as well as sorbitol (1).

 Another potential issue with coconut flour is its fibre content.
 While fibre isn’t an issue on the low FODMAP diet, some types of fibre can aggravate IBS symptoms (read more here).
-According to 8, coconut flour contains 60.9% total dietary fibre, 56.8% insoluble and 3.8% soluble.
-As I discussed in my article on low FODMAP fibre sources, insoluble fibre helps keep us regular.
+According to researchers, coconut flour contains 60.9% total dietary fibre, 56.8% insoluble and 3.8% soluble (8).
+As discussed in our article on low FODMAP fibre sources, insoluble fibre helps keep us regular.
 However, research also indicates that some IBS patients do not tolerate high levels of insoluble fibre (like bran), and that increasing the insoluble fibre in their diets could worsen IBS symptoms (9 10 11).
 This means that for some people with IBS coconut flour will not be a suitable option.

 Final Thoughts

 Overall using coconut products can be a delicious way to make tasty low FODMAP meals.
-However, you need to choose your coconut products carefully and stick to the recommended serving sizes provided by Monash University.
+However, you need to choose your coconut products carefully and follow the recommended serving sizes provided by the Monash University FODMAP Diet App.
 For more tips on how to love your low FODMAP diet follow us on Facebook https://www.facebook.com/alittlebityummy

 Health Note on Coconut Products: